saicharanjanagama/task-manager-api/README.md

 ## 🧪 API Testing

-- All endpoints tested using Postman
+- All API endpoints were tested using Postman
+- User authentication and JWT authorization flow verified
+- Full MongoDB CRUD operations validated
+- Protected routes tested with valid and invalid tokens
+- Error handling and edge cases validated

-- Requests saved and exported as:
+All requests were saved and exported as a Postman collection:

 ```bash
 postman-collection.json
 ```

+▶️ How to Test Using the Postman Collection
+1. Open Postman
+2. Click Import
-- Collection included in the project root for easy import
+3. Select the file postman-collection.json from the project root
+4. Run authentication requests to obtain a JWT token
+5. Use the token to test protected task routes

+📌 The collection includes predefined request bodies, headers, and organized folders for easy testing.

 ---